typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/typescript-eslint-parser.md

 **What version of the following packages are you using?**

-- typescript-eslint-parser: <!-- Please fill in -->
+- @typescript-eslint/parser: <!-- Please fill in -->
 - TypeScript: <!-- Please fill in -->
 - ESLint: <!-- Please fill in -->